 Board of Trustees

 William Melton was elected to the Board of Trustees in Oct. of 2006 and served as Secretary before becoming President.
 Mr. Melton is a long time resident of San Diego.
 Professionally he played an influential role in the Grossmont Union High School District.
-He received his Bachelors Degree from San Diego State University in Sociology while also completing a teaching credential in Social Science in 1977.
-After completing his Masters Degree in Educational Administration in 1980 he was employed in varying administrative positions until he was named the Principal of El Cajon Valley High School in 1996.
-During his tenure as Principal, he implemented a major curriculum redesign that achieved national attention and elevated student achievement.
+He received his Bachelor’s Degree from San Diego State University in Sociology while also completing a teaching credential in Social Science in 1977.
+After completing his Masters Degree in Educational Administration in 1980 he was employed in varying administrative positions until he was named Principal of El Cajon Valley High School in 1996.
+During his tenure as Principal, Mr. Melton implemented a major curriculum redesign that achieved national attention and elevated student achievement.
 Mr. Melton has been retired since 2004.
 Both his children are married to German nationals and he is the proud Grandfather of four grandchildren who are being raised in a German/English bilingual setting.

 Maria Ortega, Vice President